Welcome to the venue information page for The Ageas Bowl, home of Southern Brave.

 Southampton Airport Parkway station is approximately 3.5 miles from The Ageas Bowl and Hilton at The Ageas Bowl and services the Waterloo to Weymouth South Western Railway Main Line.

-Free rail shuttle buses* will be operating from and to Southampton Airport Parkway and Hedge End Railway Stations from 1 hour before gates open and to 30 minutes after the matchday has ended.
+Free rail shuttle buses* will operate from and to Southampton Airport Parkway and Hedge End Railway Stations from 1 hour before gates open to 30 minutes after the matchday has ended.
 Click here to find out more.

 Find a train to either Southampton Airport Parkway or Hedge End for easiest access to the ground by clicking this link.

-The roads around The Ageas Bowl are likely to be busy throughout The Hundred, so please allow plenty of time for your journey.
+The roads around The Ageas Bowl will likely be busy throughout The Hundred, so please allow plenty of time for your journey.

-Please be aware that on-site car parking may be located a short walk away from the gate and the surface may be grass.
+Please be aware that on-site car parking may be located a short walk away from the gate, and the surface may be grass.
+Please follow the directions provided on your purchased car parking pass if you have pre-booked car parking.

 Drivers on the day who have not pre-booked, please use Southampton Airport Parkway Station’s Multi-Storey Car Park.
 From here you can catch the Shuttle Bus to the ground.